The Pros and Cons of Moving to The Netherlands

 There is also a huge cycling culture and many locals will travel around their local area by bicycle.
 There is often a good cycling network around towns and cities, with separate cycle lanes.

-Cons of moving to the Netherlands
+Cons of living in the Netherlands

 Expensive healthcare